The New Default. Your hub for building smart, fast, and sustainable AI software

 Nuxt offers seamless TypeScript integration, providing strong typing and enhancing the development experience for building scalable, maintainable applications with improved error checking and tooling (autocomplete, inline documentation).

-With Nuxt 3, which uses Vue 3, TypeScript works well with the Composition API, providing enhanced typing and better code structure.
+With Nuxt 4 (and previously Nuxt 3), TypeScript works well with the Composition API, providing enhanced typing and better code structure.

 <script setup lang="ts">